d3v3l0/gtwiwtg/README.md

 ## Motivating Examples

 Here's some code to show you what you can do.
-A more involved example for efficient permutations generation appears at the end of this document.
+A more involved example apears at the end of the document, following the tutorial.

 ### All The Primes